Package · Analytics & Reporting

 The problem is not the BI tool.
 It is the absence of a clean metrics layer underneath it — tested dbt models that define cohort, LTV, CAC, and contribution margin consistently, so the same question always returns the same answer regardless of who pulls it.

-Analytics & Reporting Platform builds that layer, and the dashboards on top of it — scoped to the views your team actually needs, in the tool you already use.
-In 3–4 weeks.
+Analytics & Reporting builds that layer, and the dashboards on top of it — scoped to the views your team actually needs, in the tool you already use.
+In three to four weeks.

 Dashboards built for decisions, not demos